Clonakilty Pudding, Visitor Centre, Clonakilty, Co Cork

 • Café and tasting room – After the tour, head to the café where the staff serve hot slices of black pudding, often paired with traditional Irish soda bread or a poached egg.
 Seasonal specials may include a black‑pudding and apple crumble or a savoury black‑pudding burger – perfect for those wanting to experience the product beyond the classic breakfast setting.

 • Family‑friendly activities – Children can explore a miniature “farmyard” exhibit that demonstrates historic livestock handling, and a colour‑in worksheet about the ingredients used in the pudding.
-The centre’s welcoming atmosphere makes it suitable for visitors of all ages.
+Seasonal workshops – such as the Easter colouring competition and summer “butcher‑for‑a‑day” dress‑up – add extra fun for younger visitors.

 Practical Information